magomimmo/modern-cljs/doc/tutorial-15.md

 $
 ```

-As you can see, the `$ lein test` command failed because was not able to
+As you can see, the `lein test` command failed because was not able to
 find the `validators_test.clj` file in the project `classpath`.
 To fix
 this problem we have to add a `:test-paths` section into the
 `project.clj` to reflect the file structure for unit testing we defined